 How To Care For Curly Baby's Hair

 When it comes to curly hair maintenance for babies, less is more.
 Over-washing the hair actually strips hair of its natural oils, making it more susceptible to dryness and creates damage, so washing hair with mild products is recommended, about once a week.
-It is also important you use simple, heat free styling tactics and all-natural ingredients, such as coconut oil and shea butter, which lock in moisture and nourish each strand of your baby's delicate curls.
+It is also important you use simple, heat free styling tactics and all-natural ingredients, such as coconut oil and shea butter, which work as great curly baby hair moisturizers and nourish each strand of your baby's delicate curls.
 Just as with grown-up curly girls, regularly moisturizing your baby's curls is critical for maintaining a healthy head of hair.

 Newborns are physically fragile and incredibly sensitive to everything, so it is best to hold off on any styling until they are a little bit older and more developed.
 Once your baby's hair has acquired some length and they are old enough to sit up without much assistance, it is possible to utilize mild variations of protective styling.
 If you choose to braid or twist your child's hair, make sure this is done carefully and does not cause any tension around the child's soft spot, located on the crown of their head.
 The more your child matures, the more creative you can get in terms of styling, but during the early stages of life, it is best to stick to the bare minimum.
 Yes, your baby's hair health is important, but perfecting your baby's style should not be at the expense of their comfort.
 When it comes to styling, if your mommy instinct is telling you, "This has the potential to be painful," then it is not even worth the risk.